jesmrec/cucumber-Android-iOS-seed/README.md

 - For Android, you need to attach an emulator or a real device, running in advance.
 - For iOS, it only works with simulator.
 You need to have Xcode installed in your machine.
 Not required to run in advance, the simulator will be launched by Appium.

 The test subject will be the [Kiteworks PoC](https://github.com/juancaG05/KiteworksKMMPoC) app.
-Artifacts .apk and .app are included in the project.
+Copy the .apk file to /src/test/resources folder before executing.

+The apk over the [Kiteworks PoC](https://github.com/juancaG05/KiteworksKMMPoC) app must include a valid token to be added in the file [config.properties](https://github.com/JuancaG05/KiteworksKMMPoC/blob/main/androidApp/src/main/assets/config.properties) before building.

 Also, required to have an Kiteworks server running and reachable from the device.